spcourse/complexity/notebook/10 getting started.md

 the questions on the *Efficiency* section (which was the first part of this module) and write your answers in the code cells there.

-For each of the sections in Part 1, 2 and 3 of this module there will some corresponing question you should answer in the notebook.
+For each of the sections in Part 1, 2 and 3 of this module, there will be some corresponding question you should answer in the notebook.
 After completing a section, answer the question in the notebook and check your answers, before moving on to the next section.